CodeOmnium/VideoEncoderNew/README.md

       - `API_HASH` = `Your API hash here`
 5.  **Run the Bot:**
     - Click the main **"Run"** button at the top.
 Replit will automatically install all dependencies (including FFmpeg) and start the bot.
-    - Your bot is now live!
+    - Your bot is now live and will output compressed videos in MKV format!

 ### Keeping the Bot Alive (24/7)